NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 [![Grid Image](img/os_interface/loads_filter_small.png "Click to view")](img/os_interface/loads_filter.png)

-*Above: Above: Hit the "Loads" button to edit and view loads by space type.
+*Above: Hit the "Loads" button to edit and view loads by space type.
 Click on the name of a component and select the  "Edit" panel on the right to inspect and edit that item.*

 ------

 ## File Menu
 If you launch the OpenStudio application from the SketchUp Plug-in, your open file will automatically open in the application.
-But to save the file or open a new file, select file open from the menu.
+To save the file or open a new file, select file open from the menu.

 When you save an OSM model in the OpenStudio Application or the SketchUp Plug-in a folder is saved next to the OSM file.
 This folder contains external resources such as the weather file, scripts, and simulation results.